Mankatha: Pre-production

-The film officially commenced on 2 August 2010 with the formal launch and a simple pooja held at the AVM Studios, Chennai, coinciding with Ajith's 18th anniversary of his entry into the film industry.
+The film officially commenced on 2 August 2010 with the formal launch and a simple pooja held at the AVM Studios, Chennai, coinciding with Ajith Kumar's 18th anniversary of his entry into the film industry.
 The film's title, initially being Mangaatha, derived from a popular Indian traditional card game, underwent a minor change in its spelling, due to numerological reasons.
-During the pre-production stage, while Prabhu was still working on the scriptment, sources claimed the film to be on the lines of Steven Soderbergh's heist film Ocean Eleven (2001).
-The story was later reported to revolve around a Mafia gang gambling during the Indian Premier League (IPL) cricket season.
+During the pre-production stage, while Venkat Prabhu was still working on the scriptment, sources claimed the film to be on the lines of Steven Soderbergh's heist film Ocean Eleven (2001).
+The story was later reported to revolve around a mafia gang gambling during the IPL season.
 In June 2011, reports emerged that the film was a remake of the 2008 Hindi film Jannat that was based on match fixing.
 However, Dhayanidhi and Venkat Prabhu quickly denied the news and assured that Mankatha was original.
-Upon completion of filming, Prabhu named it "his favourite film so far" and "close to my heart".
+Upon completion of filming, Venkat Prabhu named it as "his favourite film so far" and "close to my heart".